House Un-American Activities Committee: Standing Committee (1945–1975)

 Democrat Francis E. Walter of Pennsylvania was chair of HUAC from 1955 until his death in 1963.

 The House Committee on Un-American Activities became a standing (permanent) committee on January 3, 1945.
 Democratic Representative Edward J. Hart of New Jersey became the committee's first chairman.
-Under the mandate of Public Law 600, passed by the 79th Congress, the committee of nine representatives investigated suspected threats of subversion or propaganda that attacked "the form of government as guaranteed by our Constitution".
+Under the mandate of Public Law 600, passed by the 83rd Congress, the committee could compel testimony " ...relating to any interference with or endangering of, or any plans or attempts to interfere with or endanger the national security or defense of the United States...".

 Under this mandate, the committee focused its investigations on real and suspected communists in positions of actual or supposed influence in the United States society.
 A significant step for HUAC was its investigation of the charges of espionage brought against Alger Hiss in 1948.
 This investigation ultimately resulted in Hiss's trial and conviction for perjury, and convinced many of the usefulness of congressional committees for uncovering communist subversion.

 The chief investigator was Robert E. Stripling, senior investigator Louis J. Russell, and investigators Alvin Williams Stokes, Courtney E. Owens, and Donald T. Appell.
 The director of research was Benjamin Mandel.

 In 1946, the committee considered opening investigations into the Ku Klux Klan, but decided against doing so, prompting white supremacist committee member John E. Rankin (D-Miss.) to remark, "After all, the KKK is an old American institution."
 Twenty years later, in 1965–1966, however, the committee did conduct an investigation into Klan activities under chairman Edwin Willis (D-La.).